 Fadi is also involved in Local Government politics and was a candidate for the Conservative Party in the 2014 Local Elections.
 He is a prospective candidate for the 2018 Local Elections.
-In his activity with the Conservative Party, he has met with immigration Minister, James Brockenshire and discussed policy on immigration detention.
-He has also met and provided legal advice to the London Mayor, Boris Johnson.
+In his activity with the Conservative Party, he has met with former immigration Minister, James Brockenshire and discussed policy on immigration detention.
+He has also met and provided legal advice to the former London Mayor, Boris Johnson.

 Middlesex Law Society Prize for Excellence in Law

 Oxford & BPP National Mooting Competition (rated ‘Very Good’)

 During his period of training at a previous firm, the quality of Fadi’s written pleadings has received several compliments from judges in written judgments/determinations.
 Below are just a few of many more examples;

 “It is the most learned pleading I have ever seen….it is a very serious document.” immigration Judge Blake in the First-tier Tribunal in May 2011 commenting on grounds of appeal submitted in relation to Articles 8, 6 and 12 of the ECHR

 “….the detailed grounds of claim…display a good knowledge of human rights and immigration law….”
 Mr. Justice Mitting in the Administrative Court – 29/06/2010 commenting on an application for Judicial Review before the Administrative Court

 “The ingenious arguments which Mr Farhat valiantly advanced on behalf of his clients…” Designated First-tier Tribunal Judge Manuell at a preliminary hearing to determine the First-tier Tribunal’s jurisdiction – 3rd September 2014